Economics: Courses, Admission 2023, Eligibility, Exams, Syllabus, Top Colleges, Salary

 Depending on the level, economics courses typically last 2 to 5 years.
-The average fees to study economics in India's leading colleges ranges from INR 25,000 to INR 1 lakh.
+The average fees to study economics in India's leading colleges range from INR 25,000 to INR 1 lakh.
 The candidate's preferred institute will determine the cost of the economics course.
 Following high school, the most sought-after Economics courses include the Bachelor of Arts (BA) and Bachelor of Science (BSc) degrees.

-BA & MA Economics are important subjects for students who want to build a career around business and management.
-A degree in economics gives an insight into the financial conditions of the country and its institutions to the students, which is helpful in real functioning in the industry.
-The students also have the option to pursue MBA/PGDM after graduation in Economics.
-Candidates can get a deep insight into the career prospects in Economics in this article.
+Some of the common entrance exams that allow admission to students in Economics courses are IPU CET, CUET, UGC NET, and CUET PG etc. etc. A degree in economics gives an insight into the financial conditions of the country and its institutions to the students, which is helpful in real functioning in the industry.
+The students also have the option to pursue a Master of Business Administration (MBA) and Post Graduate Diploma in Management (PGDM) after graduation in Economics.

-- Economics Courses Highlights
+- Economics Course Highlights

-- 1.1 Who Study BA Economics Courses?
+- Why Study Economics Courses?

-- Economics Courses Eligibility
+- Economics Courses Eligibility Criteria

-- Top Entrance Exams for Economics Courses 2023
+- Top Entrance Exams for Economics Courses 2024

 - Types of Economics Courses

-- Syllabus for Economics Courses
+- Economics Courses Syllabus

 - Top Colleges for Economics Courses

-- 6.1 Top Government Colleges for BA Economics
+- 10.1 Top Government Colleges for BA Economics

-- 6.2 Top Private Colleges for BA Economics
+- 10.2 Top Private Colleges for BA Economics

-- 7.1 Economics Job Profiles
+- 12.1 Economics Job Profiles

-- 7.2 Top Recruiters for Economics
+- 12.2 Top Recruiters for Economics

-Economics Courses Highlights
+Economics Course Highlights

 The field of Economics has a broad application.
 Because of its global relevance, there are more prospects for employment in Economics.
 This article will examine the application of Economics and possible career paths.